G. Sam Piatt

-The kitchen table and chairs were still there.
+The kitchen table and chairs and cook stove were still there.
 I stood and looked at that table and my nostalgia was really playing games with reality.
 I could see the golden brown, steaming turkey in the middle of the table, surrounded by all the trimmings of those big Christmas Day dinners that Mom used to fix.

-Oh, those biscuits.
+O-o-o, those biscuits.
 Mom rolled out the dough with a rolling pin and cut it into rounds with the top of an empty tin can.
 Those biscuits seemed to just float out of the oven.

 I walked over and pulled down the oven door, half expecting to see the biscuits browning.
 One of the rusty hinges broke and the oven door fell askance, never to close again.

 I stood, held my face in my hands, and sobbed.

 Why was I doing this to myself?
 Christmas is supposed to be a happy time.

 The Collier Cemetery is just a few hundred yards from the house.
 I stopped by to visit the graves of Mom and Dad and my bother Bootie.
 Later, I stopped by Mt.
 Zion and visited the grave of my sister Linda.